 - It’s an environmentally-friendly product.

-- It will keep your tent from fading.
+- It will keep your fabric from fading.

 - This product does not work on natural fabrics.